jjone36/Coursera_deeplearning_ai/README.md

 This course is consist of 5 sub-courses covering from basic of neural networks to convolutional neural networks and sequence models.
 Each course has 3 or 4 weeks of materials including the quiz and the code assignment (which was the greatest part of this course).

-If you'd like to know how I finish this course with the most efficientcy, feel free to check [How I Finished Andrew Ng’s Deep Learning Specialization in Just 4 Weeks](https://medium.com/@jiwon.jeong/how-i-finished-andrew-ngs-deep-learning-specialization-in-just-4-weeks-51818f0d452e?source=friends_link&sk=45625399a5a422927fec6e24aeb017a3) on Medium.
+If you'd like to know how I finish this course with the most efficiency, feel free to check ***[How I Finished Andrew Ng’s Deep Learning Specialization in Just 4 Weeks](https://medium.com/@jiwon.jeong/how-i-finished-andrew-ngs-deep-learning-specialization-in-just-4-weeks-51818f0d452e?source=friends_link&sk=45625399a5a422927fec6e24aeb017a3)*** on Medium.
 <br>
 <br>
 > certifications